argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

     ```
     1. The `id` field is required to identify the record to be updated.
 The `id` field must be unique for each record in the dataset.
 If the `id` field is not provided, the record will be added as a new record.
     2. Let's say that your data structure has keys `my_id` instead of `id`.
 You can use the `mapping` parameter to map the keys in the data structure to the fields in the dataset.

+=== "From a Hugging Face dataset"

+    You can also update records to an Argilla dataset using a Hugging Face dataset.
+To update records, the Hugging Face dataset must contain an `id` field to identify the records to be updated, or you can use a mapping to map the keys in the Hugging Face dataset to the fields in the Argilla dataset.

+    ```python
+    from datasets import load_dataset

+    hf_dataset = load_dataset("imdb", split="train[:100]") # (1)

+    dataset.records.log(records=hf_dataset, mapping={"uuid": "id"}) # (2)
+    ```

+    1. In this example, the Hugging Face dataset matches the Argilla dataset schema.
+    2. The `uuid` key in the Hugging Face dataset corresponds to the `id` field in the Argilla dataset.

 ### Iterating over records in a dataset